jaromeyer/XPS9570-Catalina/README.md

 - SmUUID -> ```Root/PlatformInfo/Generic/SystemUUID```

 Reboot and Apple services should work.

+If they don't follow [this](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html) guide to change serial,MLB and UUID.
+It goes deeper into ROM, clearing NVRAM, Keychain (missing this step might cause major issues) and much more.

 ## 🔧 Tweaks
 This section talks about various optional tweaks that enhance your experience